Diversity and the University Core

 - Perceive the interdependence of cultures in domestic and global terms.

 Recent events in our community, nation and world have served to underscore the critical importance of diversity and why it has been a foremost value of Loyola's University Core for many decades.
 In response to these events, and in support of Plan 2020 and strong student interest, a group of faculty, administrators and students began working together in Spring 2016 to reaffirm and support Loyola's commitment to diversity by enhancing the diversity of the University Core.
 These revisions include:

 1. Increasing the number of diversity courses in the Tier 1 Foundational offerings

 - Tier 1 Historical Knowledge Area: HIST 103: American Pluralism and HIST 104: Global History Since 1500 have been added as two course options to the Tier 1 Historical Knowledge Area.
 There will now be four courses that will satisfy the Tier 1 Historical Knowledge Area requirement.

 - Tier1 Societal and Cultural Knowledge Area: WSGS101: Introduction to Women’s Studies and Gender Studies: A Global Perspective has been added to the Core Curriculum as an option for the Tier1 Societal and Cultural Knowledge Area.

 2. Increasing the number of diversity courses in Tier 2 course offerings

-- Tier 2 Theological and Religious Studies Knowledge Area: Three new Theology courses will be added as course options for Tier 2 of the Theological and Religious Studies Knowledge Area:
+- Tier 2 Theological and Religious Studies Knowledge Area: Three new Theology courses have been added as course options for Tier 2 of the Theological and Religious Studies Knowledge Area:

 - THEO 203: Social Justice and Injustice